Steady Through Change

 Acknowledgments

-PPI’s work is supported by a trusted network of professional partners who assist our lean management team.
-We are deeply grateful for their expertise, and for the steadfast support of PPI’s members and friends throughout 2025.
+PPI’s work is backed by a trusted network of professional partners who support our lean management team.
+We are very grateful for their expertise and for the unwavering support of PPI’s members and friends throughout 2025.

-We express our most sincere thanks to Amplified HR: Amber Rhoton, Abbey Mizer, Taylor Gholson, and Nicole McKamie; Amplitude IP, Attorney Robert Burlingame; Beacon Pointe: Mitchell Hughes and Susan Fritts; Adam Robbins; SingerLewak: Amanda Schlank, Caroline Judy, Ariel Foster, Nanaz Benyamini and Dara Yam (CPAs); West Coast Productions: Joel Horsager, and Williams Corporate Events, Liz Williams.
+We sincerely thank Amplified HR: Samantha De Amicis, Thea Kelly, Amber Rhoton, and Nicole McKamie; Amplitude IP, Attorney Robert Burlingame; Beacon Pointe: Gregg Cowan and Andrew Howard; SingerLewak: Amanda Schlank, Caroline Judy, Ariel Foster, Nanaz Benyamini, and Dara Yam (CPAs); West Coast Productions: Joel Horsager; and Williams Corporate Events, Liz Williams.

 And to the steadfast supporters of PPI’s mission throughout 2025, our loyal members and friends, THANK YOU!